The Gunfight at Dodge City: Plot summary

-Bat Masterson sells his saloon to his friend Ben Townsend in order to make money hunting buffalo with Ben's young, disabled brother Billy.
-A psychotic gunman named Dave Rudabaugh warns Bat that he shouldn't sell his pelts in Hays City.
-Bat ignores him to come to town where he outdraws a cavalry sergeant making him travel to Dodge City where his brother Ed is the City Marshal.
+Bat Masterson has signed over his Hays City, Kansas saloon to his friend Ben Townsend in order to cover a gambling debt, and is hunting buffalo to earn the money to buy the saloon back.
+As a favor to Ben, he takes along Ben's mentally disabled brother, Billy, on the hunt.
+A conniving gunman named Dave Rudabaugh warns Bat that he should not return to Hays City to sell the buffalo hides.
+Bat ignores Rudabaugh and returns to Hays City where he must defend himself in a gun battle, wounding the jealous cavalry sergeant who attacked him.
+With Hays City being an army town, Bat relocates to Dodge City where his brother, Ed, is the City Marshal.

-The upright Ed complains that the County Sheriff Jim Regan is corrupt and destroys his efforts to clean up the town.
-Ed is in love with Pauline Howard, the daughter of a church minister, but has delayed his marriage for unknown reasons.
-In the meantime, Bat enters a partnership with Lily, the proprietress of the Lady Gay saloon who faces ruin as the Sheriff and his deputies are attempting to force them out of business by first murdering her original partner, then frightening off her croupiers.
-Bat battles the Sheriff and his deputies, but after they murder his brother he becomes the City Marshal and has to choose between Pauline and Lily.
+The upright Ed complains that County Sheriff Jim Regan is corrupt and destroys his efforts to clean up the town, so Ed is challenging Regan in the election for sheriff.
+Ed is in love with Pauline Howard, the daughter of a church minister, but has delayed his marriage for unspecified reasons, though a friend speculates Pauline is reluctant.

+In the meantime, Bat enters a partnership with Lily, the widowed proprietress of the Lady Gay saloon.
+She faces ruin as the Sheriff and his deputies are attempting to force her out of business, first by murdering her husband, then by frightening off her croupiers.
+Bat confronts the Sheriff and his deputies, but he is ambushed and his brother is murdered.
+Bat is drafted by a citizens committee to run in his brother's place and is elected County Sheriff.
+He faces a choice between Pauline and Lily and must decide if he is a lawman or a saloon keeper.

+Ben Townsend unexpectedly appears with news that his brother, Billy, is about to be hanged for murder.
+Ben needs Bat's help to effect Billy's escape.
+Bat refuses, in loyalty to his oath to uphold the law, but circumstances rope him in nonetheless.
+What's more, he's recognized during the escape; he's removed from office and an arrest warrant is issued.
+Bat returns to Dodge City to turn himself in, but Regan is about to become sheriff again.
+A showdown ensues.